Cisco ISE on Amazon Web Services

 Step 4

-To import the new public key, use the command crypto key import <public key filename> repository <repository name>
+To import the new public key, use the command crypto key import <public key filename> repository <repository name>.

+There is no mechanism for password recovery for Cisco ISE on AWS.
+You may need to create new Cisco ISE instances and perform backup and restore of configuration data.
 Editing the user data for an EC2 instance in AWS does not change the CLI password that is used to log in to the serial console, as the setup script is not run.
 The Cisco ISE virtual instance is not affected.